-Mr Ian Duncan McRae was appointed Acting Magistrate in 2011.
-He was previously the Mayor of Temora Municipal Council from 1973 - 1978.
+Mr Ian Duncan McRae was the Mayor of Temora Municipal Council from 1973 - 1978.
 In 1986, he was a Senior Managing partner of Farelle Goode and McRae Solicitors until his appointment as a Magistrate in 1988.
-Mr McRae was the Home Fund Commissioner (NSW) from 1994-1997, a Senior Fellow of Corporate Director's Association of Australia Ltd in 1996, a Senior Co-Ordinating Magistrate in the Western Suburbs Local Court from 2002-2011 and was a previous Judicial Member of the NSW Racing Tribunal.
+Mr McRae was the Home Fund Commissioner (NSW) from 1994-1997, a Senior Fellow of Corporate Director's Association of Australia Ltd in 1996, a Senior Coordinating Magistrate in the Western Suburbs Local Court from 2002-2011 and was a previous Judicial Member of the NSW Racing Tribunal.
 Mr McRae was appointed as a Judicial Member of the SPA on 23 November 2016.